confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 sasl.password = XXXXXXXX####XX##X#XXXXXXXXX###
 ```

-## <a name="step-7"></a>Step 7: Create Stream Processing with Flink
+### <a name="step-7"></a>Step 7: Create Stream Processing with Flink

-Now that we have our infrastructure and topics in place, let's add some real-time stream processing power with Flink SQL!
+Now that we have your infrastructure and topics in place, let's add some real-time stream processing power with Flink SQL!

+Apache Flink in Confluent Cloud provides real-time stream processing capabilities for your pizza shop, transforming disjointed events from multiple topics into a cohesive view of each order's journey.

+With Flink SQL, you can easily aggregate data across the entire pizza preparation process—from order placement through assembly, baking, and delivery—creating a unified status table that powers real-time customer updates.

+This powerful stream processing enables operators to monitor the health of the delivery pipeline, detect stuck orders, and improve the customer experience without requiring deep technical knowledge of distributed systems or programming expertise.

 > [!NOTE]
 > **Flink mapping to Confluent**
 >
 > In Confluent, clusters map to Flink databases and Kafka topics map to Flink tables.

-Follow these steps to create a real-time aggregate view of our pizza orders:
+Follow these steps to create a real-time aggregate view of your pizza orders:

 1. Navigate to your Flink compute pool.
 2. Click **Open SQL workspace**.